 "I am the bread of life.
 Your ancestors ate the manna in the wilderness, and they died.
 This is the bread that comes down from heaven, so that one may eat of it and not die.
 I am the living bread that came down from heaven.
 Whoever eats of this bread will live forever; and the bread that I will give for the life of the world is my flesh."

-The annual holiday has become standard in our society; it is part of the contract for most jobs and professions, This is topical right now, in the time of the year when holidays are being enjoyed, and because it may help us reflect on what “real living” is and specifically what the link is between the Eucharist and this “real living.”
-People looks forward to their holidays as the chance to get away, free from the pressures of their work.
+The annual holiday has become standard in our society, something to which we feel entitled.
+This is topical right now, at the height of the holiday season, and it may help us reflect on what our life is for, and specifically about the purpose of our living.
+People looks forward to their holidays as the chance to get , free from the pressures of their work.
 For a young person it can conjure up all kinds of possibilities of adventure, new experiences, a time to be oneself — or even to find oneself.
 More settled adults have more limited expectations.
-The holiday offers less the prospect of new discoveries or experiences, and more the chance for rest, the restoring of flagging energies and perhaps renewing their joyfulness and zest for life.
 Whether young or old, the holidays are a time to be really ourselves and ideally they help us to live with more zest when we return to "normality."
-This time of leisure is a time to benefit our living.
+This time of leisure should benefit our living.
 It is not in itself the object of our life.
-We do not live in order to have leisure, we have leisure in order to live.
+We do not live in order to have leisure, we have leisure in order to more fully live.
 This may sound trite but most people feel it when a holiday is too long or perhaps just a little aimless, the idea of endless leisure somehow sounds intolerably boring.

-The image of rest and recreation links up with Eucharist and Christian living.
-In today's reading, we see Elijah as a man who has had too much of this life and its burdens.
-His mission to fight against the paganism promoted by Queen Jezebel had sapped his energies and hopefulness, and he wanted out.
-Unfortunately there was no such thing as a vacation for the prophet, but he did seek rest and renewal by going to the mountain of God, searching for God who alone could give him the renewed faith and courage he needed.
+The image of rest and recreation links up with today's readings.
+We meet an exhausted Elijah, who has had too much of this life and its burdens.
+His mission to fight against Queen Jezebel's pagan movement had sapped all his energies and he just wants out.
+The prophet's idea of a vacation was to seek rest and renewal by going to the mountain of God, searching for some experience of God to give him new faith and courage.
 It was out there in the wasteland of his life that he found the bread of God which gave him the strength he needed.

-Like the adventurous youngster, the tired worker and the jaded prophet, the Christian, too, needs rest and recreation if he or she is to really live the life that God has given us.
-Today's second reading has guidelines on what kind of living is involved here.
-It offers a standard against which we can measure ourselves, to see whether we are really living (in the Christian sense) or not.
+Everyone needs rest and recreation if he or she is to really live the life that God has given us.
+Today's second reading offers ethical standards by which we can measure ourselves, to see if we are really living up to our potential.
 There are warning lights to show if our spiritual lives are running down or we are becoming dispirited — malice, bitterness, slander.
-These are forms of weakness which lead us to snap at our neighbour; they are destructive.
-We can usually rationalise them in terms of the difficulties we are facing, we have suffered disappointments, frustrations of our plans, emotional rejection by others, etc.
+More positively, Paul urges us to "Be kind to one another, tenderhearted, forgiving one another, as God in Christ has forgiven you.
+Therefore be imitators of God, as beloved children, and live in love."

-Living as a Christian involves trying to make our response to such hardships tune in with the response of Christ himself, For the Christian to "really live" is to live "like Christ" and that means to live "in Christ."
+Living a really good life involves adopting the outlook of Jesus himself, For the Christian to "really live" is to live "like Christ" and that means to live "in Christ."
 What does this kind living look like?
 It looks like constant kindness to those around us, constant forgiveness of their annoyances and the ways they reject us, the ability to be tender-hearted towards anyone in need.
 It is a kind of living to which we would all aspire and even occasionally achieve, but it is a kind of living that needs constant support and nourishment if it isn't to die out altogether.

-We all do our fair share of complaining, and sometimes with good reason.
+We all do our share of complaining, and sometimes with good reason.
 We complain about the weather a great deal.
 We complain about all kinds of things.
-If we are not careful we can find ourselves complaining about nothing in particular, just complaining.
-We can easily get ourselves into a very negative frame of mind.
+If we are not careful we can get ourselves into a very negative frame of mind.
 We see the problems but we see nothing else.
 We fail to see the bigger picture which will nearly always have brighter shades in it.
 Our vision can restricted to what is wrong or missing or lacking.

-The gospel this morning opens with the Jews complaining to each other about Jesus.
-As far as they were concerned, he was a problem, and they could not see beyond the problem.
+Today's gospel opens with the Jews complaining to each other about Jesus.
+As far as they were concerned his ordinariness was a problem, and they could not see beyond that.
 They had always known him as the son of Joseph, the carpenter from Nazareth; they knew his family and his mother.
 Yet, here he was claiming to be the bread that came down from heaven.
 They were scandalized that one of their own could make such claims for himself.
 Their response to Jesus was to complain about him.
 Complaining on its own is rarely an adequate response to anything or anyone; it is certainly not an adequate response to the person of Jesus.

-In the gospel, Jesus calls for a very different kind of response.
-He speaks of this response initially as coming to him.
-To come to Jesus is the first step on the way to faith.
-In the first chapter of John's gospel, when Jesus meets the disciples of John the Baptist for the first time he says to them, 'Come and see.'
-They came, they saw, and eventually they went on to believe in him.
-Jesus' call to come to him is given even to those who already believe.
-He calls those who believe to come closer to him so as to believe more fully, more deeply.
+Jesus calls for a special kind of response.
+In the beginning, when he first met the group of disciples gathered by John the Baptist he invited them to, 'Come and see.'
+They came, they saw how he lived, and went on eventually to believe in him.
+This call to come to him is repeated even to those who are already with him.
+He urges those who already believe to come closer to him so as to identify more fully and more deeply with him.
 As followers of Jesus, we spend our whole lives coming to him.
-We never fully arrive to him in this life; we never fully grasp him, either with our minds or with our hearts.
+We never reach him fully in this life; we never fully grasp him, either with our mind or heart.
 We are always on the way towards him.
-No matter where we are on our faith journey, the Lord keeps calling on us to come.
+No matter where we are on our faith journey, the Lord keeps calling on us to come closer.

 Jesus declares in the gospel that nobody can come to him unless drawn by the Father.
 We cannot come to Jesus on our own; we need God's help.
 The good news is that God the Father is always drawing us to his Son.
 When Jesus says to us, 'Come', we are not just left to our own devices at that point.
 God the Father will be working in our lives helping us to come to his Son; he will draw us to Jesus.
 There is always more going on in our relationship with Jesus than just our own human efforts.
 That should give us great encouragement because we know from our experience that our own efforts can fail us in the area of our faith as in other areas.
 Our coming to Jesus, our growing in our relationship with him, is not all down to us.
 God the Father is at work in our lives moving us towards his Son, drawing us towards Jesus.
 There is a momentum within us that is from God, a momentum that will lead us to Jesus if we are in any way open to it.